bahtiyartan/troia/docs/96VisualVM.rst

 Memory Profiling
 ================

 To perform memory profiling, the memory option must be started in the "Profiling" tab.
 Before starting, it would be useful to enter a restrictive package for the classes that will be subject to the memory profiling process from the “memory settings” section on the right.
-The most basic package for the TROIA platform can be entered as "com.ias.**".
+The most basic package for the TROIA platform can be entered as ** com.ias.** **.
 This package means that all classes except libraries are monitored.

 .. figure:: images/visualvm/profiling_memory.png
    :width: 650 px
    :target: images/visualvm/profiling_memory.png
    :align: center

+It is also possible to take a snapshot instantly and export this snapshot during the Memory Profiling process.
+After the Memory Profiling process, the profiling operation should be stopped with the stop button.